keithradford/psychic-octo-guacamole/README.md

 | Alex Huang    | V00915647      |
 | Naoya Pimlott | V00914908      |

+For a detailed list on contributions see our [Wiki page](https://github.com/keithradford/university-finance-system/wiki/Contributions).

 ## Documentation

 For all documentation on the project, please refer to this repository's [Wiki page](https://github.com/keithradford/university-finance-system/wiki).